runongirlrunon/myBudgetApp/README.md

 [Part 6]
 The purpose of this project is to implement a template Tree class that will be able to hold instances of our BudgetEnvelope.
 Change the given Tree implementation to allow multiple types to be stored in the Nodes.

+[Part 7]
+The purpose of this project is to leverage the template Tree class we created to allow our budget application to record many months of budget.